Cystic fibrosis (CF) is an inherited disorder that creates breathing and digestive problems by clogging organs in the body with a thick, sticky mucus.

-The only risk factor for CF is a family history of the condition.
-To get CF, a child needs to inherit two faulty genes: one from their mother and one from their father.
+To be born with CF, a child needs to inherit two faulty genes: one from their mother and one from their father.

 If both parents carry the CFTR gene, with each pregnancy there is a:

-- 1 in 4 chance that the child will have CF
+- 1 in 4 chance that your child will have CF

-- 2 in 4 chance that the child will be a carrier of the CF gene
+- 2 in 4 chance that your child will be a carrier of the CF gene

-- 1 in 4 chance that the child will not have CF and will not be a carrier.
+- 1 in 4 chance that your child will not have CF and will not be a carrier.

-CF affects 1 in 2,500 newborns.
-Among different ethnic groups:
+CF affects 1 in 3,500 newborns.2 Among different ethnic groups: